Caelinh/reading-notes/README.md

 My name is Caelin Hargrave, I'm a Navy vet located in Houston, TX that's interested in becoming a developer in web 3.
 These are all the notes from the Code Fellows 102 course.<br>
 Link to [My Git Hub](https://github.com/Caelinh)

-## Table of Contents Code 102 notes
+## Code 102 - Intro to Software Development
 - [Markdown](https://caelinh.github.io/reading-notes/102/class-1)
 - [The Terminal](https://caelinh.github.io/reading-notes/102/class-2)
 - [Using Git](https://caelinh.github.io/reading-notes/102/class-3)